 - Turn off Show notifications.

-- Once done, open a music app and see if the icon shows up.
+- Once done, open a music app and see if the icon appears.
 If not, you’re good to go.

-- In case the icon still shows up, first check that you did indeed close your app, and if not, close it and run through the steps again.
+- If the icon still shows up, first check that you did indeed close your app; if not, close it and run through the steps again.

 - If you closed the app(s), restart your watch and phone and check again.

 So if that first suggestion didn’t work for you, try adjusting your watch’s animation setting(s).